Ichinoseki Domain: Ichinoseki Domain (Date clan)

 The first Ichinoseki Domain was created in 1660 for Date Munekatsu, the 10th son of Date Masamune, although a fortification had existed at Ichinoseki since the Muromachi period.
 It was a subsidiary domain to Sendai Domain.
-However, Data Munekatsu was a central figure in the Date Sōdō, an O-Ie Sōdō over the succession to the Date clan and was dispossessed in 1671, with his holdings reverting to Sendai Domain.
+However, Date Munekatsu was a central figure in the Date Sōdō, an O-Ie Sōdō over the succession to the Date clan and was dispossessed in 1671, with his holdings reverting to Sendai Domain.

 Iwanuma Domain

 Iwanuma Domain was another 30,000 koku subsidiary domain of Sendai Domain, created in 1660 for Tamura Muneyoshi.
 It was located in what is now the city of Iwanuma, Miyagi.
 Muneyoshi was the third son of Date Tadamune.
 His grandmother Megohime was the only child of the last hereditary chieftain of the Tamura clan, and the clan was restored in accordance with her will.
 Tamura Muneyoshi was one of the guardians of Date Tsunamura, but was later forced to retire by the shogunate due to his role in the Date Sōdō succession dispute.
-His son, Tamura Tatsuaki moved his seat from Iwamura to the vacant seat of Ichinoseki in 1681.